inkdevhub/manic-minter/README.md

 #### 📚 Learn
 Follow the [From Zero to ink!
-Hero](https://docs.astar.network/docs/build/wasm/from-zero-to-ink-hero/) tutorial to learn how to build this smart contract
+Hero](https://docs.astar.network/docs/build/wasm/from-zero-to-ink-hero/) tutorial to learn how to build this smart contract.